Controvis

 Getting Started with Argument Maps

 Why we need argument maps — Complex debates involve numerous interconnected arguments that support, attack, or reference each other.
-Unlike simple pro/con lists, argument maps tackle this complexity head-on by visually representing the complete structure of a debate.
+Unlike simple pro/con lists, argument maps tackle this complexity head-on by allowing users to navigate the complete structure of a debate.
+From the main claim to being made, to the arguments supporting and attacking that claim, and the arguments supporting and attacking those arguments, and so on.

 This guide will help you understand how to read and interpret argument maps on Controvis, allowing you to: